KaungMyatNaing9/NewsSearch/README.md

 # Search

 ## Abstract
-This project aimed to develop a Flask-based web application that enables efficient searching through a corpus using TF-IDF scoring and cosine similarity.
-The objectives were to provide a simple yet effective search interface and return relevant search results quickly and accurately.
+This project develops a text search system using Flask, integrating web crawling, data indexing, and query processing capabilities.
+The objective is to provide a robust and efficient search tool for Wikipedia articles.
 The next steps involve implementing advanced text processing features, enhancing the user interface, and optimizing the system for scalability and security.